yevheniiairapetian/weather-forecast-app/README.md

 - For Red Hat/Fedora-based systems run the ```sudo yum install nodejs``` command
 2. Then get back to the project folder and use the ```cd weather-forecast-app``` terminal command.
 Then run the ```npm i``` command (or similar, depending on the package manager) to install the project dependencies
-  3. After that, follow the scripts in the section below.
+  3. After that, follow the scripts in the section below (examples below listed for npm)

 ### `npm start`